rsashacode/breakout/README.md

 - [Effect Sound 5](https://reurl.cc/mrE9yW)

 ### Power up icons
-- Power up icons and blocks designed using PowerPoint by ourselves.
+- Power up icons and blocks designed using PowerPoint.

 ### Codebase Reference
 The final version is a fully original work.

 Some early commits may contain parts of code based on the tutorial [Breakout in python tutorial by Clear Code](https://reurl.cc/YVy1Va).

-## Student Credentials
-- Full Name: Aleksandr Rykov
-- Matriculation Number: 3121337

-- Full Name: Chen-Yu Liu
-- Matriculation Number: 3121164